Whether you’re new to running or you’re interested in trying a new shoe brand, you have many options.

 Brooks is known for reliable, durable shoes.
 Depending on where you’re running and how hard of a runner you are, Brooks shoes will likely hold up for you for between 300 to 500 miles.

-Hoka One One shoes that are designed for trails have been known to have some difficulties on the roads with heavy wear and tear on the outer soles if they are used on harder surfaces.
+Hoka One One shoes that are designed for trails have been known to have some difficulties on the roads with heavy wear and tear on the outer soles.
 If you want to run on the road with Hokas, make sure you get ones designed for the road.

 Brooks also has plenty of cushion in its shoes, but not to the degree of Hoka One One.
-They will hug your feet with the DNA Loft and BioMoGo DNA.
+They give a more responsive feel, but the trade-off is the all-day comfort designed into Hokas.
+This is not to say that Brooks shoes are stiff or unforgiving – Brooks shoes hug your feet with the DNA Loft and BioMoGo DNA.
 The great part about the DNA Loft is that not only will it cushion your feet but also it will hold up for a long time.

 Overall Fit and Comfort

-If you’ve tried a bunch of different shoes and haven’t had any success in finding shoes that are comfortable for long periods of time on your feet, you just might like Hoka One One shoes.
+If you’ve tried a bunch of different shoes and haven’t had any success in finding a pair that is comfortable for long runs, you just might like Hokas.

 Hokas are known for their meta rocker technology that helps your foot to roll as you take a stride, meaning that you’ll put less pressure on your forefoot.
 Additionally, they have an active foot frame that provides plenty of support.
 They are popular with runners with foot and leg pain or who are recovering from injuries.

 Brooks shoes are also comfortable, and they are known throughout the running community as producing a great shoe.
-Brooks also makes shoes just for walking if you’re a walker rather than a runner.
+They also makes shoes just for walking if you’re a walker rather than a runner.

 Brooks is ideal if you want an all-around quality running shoe.
 They work great as a daily trainer or for road racing.